 Introduction

-On successful completion of the Managing Maternal Critical Care level 6 (UZURXY-20-3) module, you will be able to:
+On successful completion of the Managing Maternal Critical Care module, you will be able to:

-• Demonstrate knowledge and skills required to care for women needing critical care in all settings.
+• critically apply the principles of maternal critical care to the effective planning, delivery, and care evaluation, whilst demonstrating knowledge and skills required to care for women needing critical care in all maternity care settings.

-• Critically discuss legal, ethical, social and cultural issues and their impact on maternal critical care, enabling provision of holistic care to women and their families.
+• critically evaluate the legal, ethical, social, and cultural issues related to maternal critical care, ensuring the provision of respectful, holistic and woman-centred care that supports women and their families.

 Key Facts